bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:19:08

 Yeah.
-Now, Of course you need a new Token, I mean you need a way to tokenize the bandwidth in order to create a market of bandwidth.
+Now, Of course you need a new token, I mean you need a way to tokenize the bandwidth in order to create a market of bandwidth.
 Why is that not possible with, I mean, you need a market, right?

 Speaker 1: 00:19:28